 Specifications, descriptions and illustrations in this manual are as accurate as known at the time of publication, but are subject to change without notice.
-Patent pending.
+Covered by one or more of the following U.S. Patent Numbers: 11,008,958 and other U.S. and foreign patents pending.